Frequently Asked Questions

 Is there a way to overlay map services or local data?

-Custom “points of interest” can be manually added to your HURREVAC workspace or imported from a properly formatted Excel spreadsheet.
+Custom “points of interest” can be manually added to your HURREVAC workspace, or imported from a properly formatted Excel spreadsheet or GeoJSON file.
 Refer to the User Guide for more details.

-You cannot upload or import map files (shapefiles, KML/MKZ, rasters, lines or polygons) into HURREVAC.
+You cannot upload or import line, polygon or raster GIS data into HURREVAC.
 To perform more sophisticated analysis, the best method is to download storm advisory or storm surge information from HURREVAC and load those layers into GIS software.

 Which HURREVAC layers can I export to use in GIS programs?